 - Don’t click on videos or strange looking links sent to you via Messenger, even from Trusted friends, and especially not from people you don’t know personally.

-- Review your login history every once in a while, Settings > Security & Login > Where you’re logged in, to ensure that your prior logins are valid and from the correct type of device and location.
-If you see one you don’t recognize, it’s probably time to change your password.
+- Review your login history every once in a while.
+Go to Settings > Security & Login > Where you’re logged in.
+Ensure that your prior logins are valid and from the correct type of device and location.
+If you see one you don’t know, go ahead and change your password.

-- If you receive a link that you’re unsure of, check the link using Facebook OG Debugger
+- If you receive a link that you’re unsure of, check the link using OG Debugger